 - Right to obtain a copy of Personal Data

-You can access and download your personal data that the SAP community uses via the download feature available in your profile.
+You can access and download your personal data that the SAP community uses via the download feature available in your settings in the SAP community.

 - Right to restrict